 In an address to the Metropolitan Washington Chapter of Americans for Democratic Action, the Minnesota Senator said "legislation must be adopted that will remove the last remnant of restrictions on Negro voting rights in both federal and local elections.
 Literacy tests can no longer be permitted to deny Negroes their voting rights," Mondale said.

 "Voter registration cannot be left in the hostile hands of persons whose very jobs depend on the continued frustration of the Negroes' right to vote.
+The sear of the format the search of the searc

 And we can no longer justify the token registration of a few Negroes through the tedious process of case-by-case 'trial by combat' through the courts."